-US Department of State adopts a new 4-tiered approach to fix Immigrant Visa Backlog
+US Department of State adopts a new 4-tiered approach to fix Immigrant Visa Backlog of Appeals

 ✅The US Department of State Announces a new Four-Tiered Approach for Immigrant Visa Prioritization at Consulates and Embassies Worldwide to begin fixing the growing backlog of US Immigrant Visa cases across the world.